radargun/radargun/docs/stages/core.md

 > short-stack (**optional**) - Threads with stack lower or equal to this value are never printed (because usually such threads are parked in thread pools).
 Default is 10.
 > workers (**optional**) - Specifies on which workers this stage should actively run.
 The result set is intersection of specified workers, groups and roles.
 Default is all workers.

+### stop-test
+Stop async test stage
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all groups.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> timeout (**optional**) - Max duration of the test.
+Default is infinite.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.